Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Bookable delivery windows

-Pickup options at warehouse
+Pickup options at the warehouse

-9. Digital provision of documents
+9. Digital Provisioning of Documents

 B2B customers expect access to all relevant documents: